sTahaDev/Cryptology/README.md

 ## Usage

 ```
+#Import SezarX Algorithm
 from Cryptology import SezarX

+#Create New Algorithm with Your Secret Key
 crypter = SezarX(key=22)

+#Your Important Data
 data = "This is important message"

+#Encrypt and Decrypt data
 encryptedData = crypter.encrypt(data)
 decryptedData = crypter.decrypt(encryptedData)